FrontenderMagazine/hobbit-webgl/eng.md

 could choose to merge the geometry in JavaScript at runtime for dynamic optimization or to merge it in pre-production to save requests.

-### Use low-res textures {#toc-low-res}
+### Use low-res textures

 To reduce load time on mobile devices, we chose to load different textures that were half the size of the textures on desktop.
 It turns out that all devices can [handle texture sizes][5] up to 2048x2048px and most can handle 4096x4096px.
-Texture lookup on the individual textures doesn’t seem to be a problem once they are uploaded to GPU.
+Texture lookup on the individual textures doesn't seem to be a problem once they are uploaded to GPU.
 The total size of the textures must fit in the GPU memory to avoid having textures constantly up- and downloaded, but this is probably not a big problem for most web-experiences.
-However, combining textures into as few spritesheets as possible is important to reduce the number of drawcalls — this is something that has a big impact on performance on mobile devices.<figure>
+However, combining textures into as few spritesheets as possible is important to reduce the number of drawcalls — this is something that has a big impact on performance on mobile devices.

+![][6]

-![][6]<figcaption>Texture for one of the trolls of Trollshaw forest
+*Texture for one of the trolls of Trollshaw forest (original size 512x512px)*

-(original size 512x512px)</figcaption></figure>
-### Simplify materials and lighting {#toc-simplify}
+### Simplify materials and lighting

 The choice of materials can also greatly affect performance and must be managed wisely on mobile.
-Using`MeshLambertMaterial` (per vertex light calculation) in three.js instead of`MeshPhongMaterial` (per texel light calculation) is one thing we used to optimise performance.
+Using `MeshLambertMaterial` (per vertex light calculation) in three.js instead of `MeshPhongMaterial` (per texel light calculation) is one thing we used to optimise performance.
 Basically we tried to use as simple shaders with as few lighting calculations as possible.

-To see how the materials you use affect a scene’s performance, you can override the materials of the scene with a`MeshBasicMaterial`.
+To see how the materials you use affect a scene's performance, you can override the materials of the scene with a `MeshBasicMaterial`.
 This will give you a good comparison.

-    scene.overrideMaterial = new THREE.MeshBasicMaterial({color:0x333333, wireframe:true});
+    scene.overrideMaterial = new THREE.MeshBasicMaterial(
+      {color:0x333333, wireframe:true}
+    );

-### Optimise JavaScript performance {#toc-javascript}
+### Optimise JavaScript performance

-When building games for mobile, the GPU isn’t always the biggest hurdle.
+When building games for mobile, the GPU isn't always the biggest hurdle.
 A lot of time is spent on the CPU, especially physics and skeletal animations.
 One trick that helps sometimes, depending on the simulation, is to only run these expensive calculations every other frame.
 You can also use available JavaScript